 Stop by to meet our local residents of the O'Keefe Ranch!
 Having felt the effects of COVID-19, the goats are falling out of practice for yoga, and the mamas are sad they can't show off their babies.
 All the animals agree that the Loneliest Interpreter needs to find some new friends to tell his stories to!

 Our agile goats are ready and excited for their next Yoga class.
 Having started their training in early 2019, our Nigerian Dwarf goats are ready to get everyone outdoors and training.

 Razzle is a zebu, a species of a domestic cow originating from Southwest Asia.
-Although he is just as gentle as his best friend Flapjack, his horns can be a bit big for the smaller people - especially because he loves his scratches, therefore, his public appearances are more limited.
+Although he is gentle, his horns can be a bit big for the smaller people - especially because he loves his scratches, therefore, his public appearances are more limited.